flame-engine/flame/doc/flame/collision_detection.md

 ## Quad Tree broad phase

-If your game field is large and the game contains a lot (more than one hundred) of collidable components, standard sweep and prune can become inefficient.
-If it does you can try to use the quad tree broad phase.
+If your game field is large and the game contains a lot of collidable components (more than a hundred), standard sweep and prune can become inefficient.
+If it does, you can try to use the quad tree broad phase.
 To do this, add the `HasQuadTreeCollisionDetection` mixin to your game instead of `HasCollisionDetection` and call the `initializeCollisionDetection` function on game load: